Comfetch: Federated Learning of Large Networks on Constrained Clients via Sketching: Comfetch

 \section{Comfetch}

 We propose Algorithm \ref{onefetch}, \texttt{Comfetch}, to minimize the aggregated loss function (equation \ref{objectivefn}) of a large network on memory-constrained devices.
-Algorithm \ref{onefetch} uses only a single sketch, but a multi-sketch version is needed for convergence Theorem \ref{convthm}.
-Due to the complexity of the multi-sketch algorithm and experimentally-observed efficacy of the single-sketch scheme, we reserve all discussion of multi-sketch $\texttt{Comfetch}$ to Appendix \ref{multisketch}, and assume a single Count Sketch is used for all weight compressions for the remainder of this section.
+Algorithm \ref{onefetch} uses only a single sketch, but it is possible to utilize multiple sketches of weights.
+We assume a single count sketch is used for all weight compressions for the remainder of this section.